Rio Negro (Amazon): History

 The river was named by the Spanish explorer Francisco de Orellana, who first came upon it in 1541.
 By the middle of the 17th century, Jesuits had settled along its banks in the midst of numerous tribes: Manau, Aruák, and Trumá Indians.
 After 1700 slaving along the river was common, and Native American populations were greatly diminished after contact with Eurasian diseases.
+In 1800 German scientist Alexander von Humboldt and French botanist Aimé Bonpland explored the river.
+During 1852–1854 Richard Spruce and Alfred Russel Wallace made numerous observations and botanical collections.
+During a 1924–25 expedition, Alexander H. Rice Jr. of Harvard University traveled up the Orinoco, traversed the Casiquiare canal, and descended the Rio Negro to the Amazon at Manaus.
+It was the first expedition to use aerial photography and shortwave radio for mapping of the region.
+In 1968 the Rio Negro was navigated by an SRN6 hovercraft during a National Geographic expedition.
 This area was the filming location for Survivor:The Amazon in 2003.

-Fauna and Flora
+Fauna and flora

-While the name Rio Negro means Black River, its waters are similar in color to strong tea, which is typical of blackwater rivers.
+While the name Rio Negro means Black River, its waters are similar in colour to strong tea, which is typical of blackwater rivers.
 The dark color comes from humic acid due to an incomplete breakdown of phenol-containing vegetation from sandy clearings.
 The river was named because it looks black from a distance.

 Much has been written on the productivity of the Rio Negro and other blackwater rivers.
 The older idea that these are "hunger rivers" is giving way, with new research, to the recognition that the Rio Negro, for example, supports a large fishing industry and has numerous turtle beaches.
 If explorers did not find many Indigenous peoples along the Rio Negro during the 17th century, it is likely that their populations were reduced because of new infectious diseases and warfare rather than low river productivity.

 Rio Negro has a very high species richness.
 About 700 fish species have been documented in the river basin, and it is estimated that the total is 800–900 fish species, including almost 100 endemics and several undescribed species.
 Among these are many that are important in the aquarium trade, including the cardinal tetra.
 As a result of the Casiquiare canal, many aquatic species are found both in the Rio Negro and Orinoco.
 Because the Casiquiare includes both blackwater and clear- to whitewater sections, only relatively adaptable species are able to pass through it between the two river systems.

+In media

+The sixth season of Survivor, Survivor: The Amazon was filmed in Rio Negro in 2003.
+Also Meeting of the Waters by Animal Collective was recorded in Rio Negro in 2016.

+Henryk Wars and his Orchestra composed and recorded a pasodoble named "Rio Negro", with Edward Jasinski in 1938, which became an evergreen hit in Poland.